benaug/Spatial-Mark-Resight/README.md

 # Spatial-Mark-Resight
-Various spatial mark resight MCMC samplers allowing for all sample types including "unknown marked status".
+Various spatial mark resight MCMC samplers in nimble allowing for all sample types including "unknown marked status".
+Handles known and unknown number of marked individuals and optional telemetry.

 This code contains contributions from Glenn Stauffer (though any problems should be blamed on me).